-Part of the Friday night service is the Leh Chad Dodi prayer, Go forth my beloved.
-We turn around and recite the last stanza Bo Ee Kallah, Enter, O Bride!
+Part of the Friday night service is the Leh Chad Dodi prayer, "Go forth my beloved."
+We turn around and recite the last stanza "Bo Ee Kallah, Enter, O Bride!"
 We welcome the Sabbath Queen.
-In the days of mystics in a city called Safed in Israel Jews would journey outside the city to recite this prayer.
+In the days of mystics in a city called Safed in Israel, Jews would journey outside the city to recite this prayer.
 Why?
-Kabbalists would go out in the fields the place of work and escort the bride as she returns back to G-d, her "Husband"
+Kabbalists would go out in the fields, the place of work, and escort the bride as she returns back to God, her "Husband."

-As the sun sets and darkness descends on Saturday night the Sabbath Queen departs.
+As the sun sets and darkness descends on Saturday night, the Sabbath Queen departs.
 The Havdallah service fills us with hope and courage for the next 6 days.
-Day 1,2,3,4,5,6 then Shabbat.
+Day 1, 2, 3, 4, 5, 6, then Shabbat.
 No Monday, Tuesday, Wednesday, Thursday, Friday.
-In Israel they follow day 1 thru 6-then Shabbat.
+In Israel they follow day 1 through 6 — then Shabbat.
+What is Havdallah?
+Havdallah means separation.
+Between Light and Darkness — between Holy and mundane.

 Havdallah service begins when 3 stars are out on Saturday night.
 What do I need?
-A prayer book/card, a cup and Kosher wine, spice and a 6 wicks torch or two candles to hold in the same hand.
+A prayer book/card, a cup and Kosher wine, spice, and a 6-wicks torch or two candles to hold in the same hand.
+The candle is lit from another candle that was lit on Friday before the Sabbath began.
+The spice is made ready and the cup of wine is filled/overflowing.

-Pick up the cup with your right hand and pass it to your left hand then set it into the palm of you right hand.
+Pick up the cup with your right hand and pass it to your left hand, then set it into the palm of your right hand.
 Then light the torch or two candles.
+One should be standing while one recites the prayers; you will need a seat for the part where you drink the wine.
+Havdallah consists of 9 joyful biblical verses; this places us in the spiritual mindset for a hopeful and joyous week to come.

 You shall draw water with joy from the wellsprings of deliverance.

-L-rd, deliver us; may the King answer us on the day we call.
+Lord, deliver us; may the King answer us on the day we call.

 The following line is said first by those listening to Havdallah and then by the leader.

-For the Jews there was light and joy, gladness and honor-so let it be with us!
+For the Jews there was light and joy, gladness and honor — so let it be with us!

-The leader recites, Attention Gentlemen!
+The leader recites, "Attention Gentlemen!"

-I will raise the cup of deliverance and invoke the name of the L-rd.
+"I will raise the cup of deliverance and invoke the name of the Lord."

 Blessing over wine